inigodelportillo/ITU-Rpy/docs/faq.rst

 I cannot install Basemap
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This happens most likely because you are using python  version > 3.X.
-You can try to install from conda-forge  ``conda install -c conda-forge basemap`` or, if you are using Windows, using the appropriate pre-compiled wheels file from `this webpage <https://www.lfd.uci.edu/~gohlke/pythonlibs/#basemap>`_.
-Once you download the .whl file you can install it using ``pip install name_of_whl_file.whl``.
+You can try to install from conda-forge  ``conda install -c conda-forge cartopy`` or, if you are using Windows, using the appropriate pre-compiled wheels file from `this webpage <https://www.lfd.uci.edu/~gohlke/pythonlibs/#cartopy>`_.
+Once you download the ``.whl`` file you can install it using ``pip install name_of_whl_file.whl``.

 The first time I run *ITU-Rpy* is considerable slower
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^